-7. Information about the University and its Processes
+6. Information about the University and its Processes

-7.1 Schools within the University
+6.1 Schools within the University

 The University is structured into a number of schools that administer the degree programmes and manage the teaching resources allocated to specific subject areas.
-All undergraduate programmes in the University have a number of members of staff who specifically teach in one discipline area.
+All undergraduate programmes in the University have several members of staff who specifically teach in one discipline area.
 Some of the Graduate Apprenticeships may take material from other schools, you will be associated with the school that delivers the majority of the programme and the Personal Tutor for the apprentice(s) will come from this school.

-7.2 Navigating the University campus
+6.2 Navigating the University campus